Khalwati order: 20th century to modern day

 The situation varies from region to region.
 In 1945, the government in Albania recognized the principal tariqas as independent religious communities, but this came to an end after the Albanian Cultural Revolution in 1967.
 In 1939 there were twenty-five Khalwatiyya tekkes in Albania, Macedonia and Kosovo.
 In 1925 the orders were abolished in Turkey and all tekkes and zawiyas were closed and their possessions confiscated by the government, and there is no data available on the status of the Khalwatiyya.
 In Egypt there are still many active branches of the Khalwatiyya.

 Modernity has affected the orders to have quite different forms in different environments.
 They vary depending on the locality, personality of the shaykh and the needs of the community.
 There may also be different prayer practices, patterns of association, and the nature of relations linking the disciples to the shaykh and to each other.

+In the contemporary period, the practice and idea of khalwa (spiritual retreat) have been reinterpreted in diverse ways beyond traditional Sufi ṭarīqa frameworks.
+While classical Khalwati practice emphasized prolonged solitude under the guidance of a shaykh, modern adaptations often focus on inner reflection, ethical self-cultivation, and psychological well-being within broader philosophical or spiritual contexts.
+These contemporary approaches tend to be less institutionalized, more inclusive, and responsive to modern social conditions, illustrating how Khalwati-inspired concepts continue to evolve while remaining connected to their historical roots.